Skip to main content

 Marking Sections as “Completed”

 Each section is automatically marked Completed once all required fields are filled out.
-This helps track setup progress and ensures the part is RFQ-ready.
+Each part is assigned an Instant Pricing Status indicating whether pricing data is complete.
+Statuses include:

 Automatic Part Creation (Customer RFQ)